 Element Purpose and link to strategy Framework Basic Salary Basic salary provides the core reward for the role.
 Salaries are set at a sufficient level to attract and retain high calibre individuals who can deliver the Group's strategic objectives.
 External advice is taken on all remuneration to ensure that it remains effective and appropriate.
 Levels of basic salary are benchmarked but also reflect the Director's experience and time at Director level.
-Benefits Other benefits provided are designed, as with basic salary, to provide a competitive but not excessive reward package.
-In addition to basic salary, Directors are provided with a car allowance and private medical insurance.
-Executive Incentive Plan (EIP) An executive incentive plan was introduced on 1 April 2015 to reward in year performance and incentivise strategic and innovative behaviours over the longer term, aligned to shareholder objectives.
+Benefits Other benefits provided are designed, as with basic salary, to provide a competitive but not excessive reward package. • Executive Incentive Plan (EIP) An executive incentive plan was introduced on 1 April 2015 to reward in year performance and incentivise strategic and innovative behaviours over the longer term, aligned to shareholder objectives.
 The EIP works on a balanced scorecard approach, containing short term metrics to evaluate in- year performance and longer term measures promoting a strategic focus and sustainable performance.
-Executive Directors may be included within this plan or separate arrangements may be entered into with incentives based on short term and longer term outcomes, the balance of the split being determined by the Remuneration Partial payments are made each year based on achievement against the balanced scorecard, with additional payments made in years 4 and 8 to ensure the balance of short and long term incentivisation is retained.
-Committee as appropriate for the individual.
+Executive Directors may be included within this plan or separate arrangements may be entered into with incentives based on short term and longer term outcomes, the balance of the split being determined by the Remuneration e year based on achievement against the balanced scorecard, with additional payments made in years 4 and 8 to ensure the balance of short and long term incentivisation is Committee as appropriate for the individual.
 Following Health & Safety best practice, Safety is considered to be an essential part of any role and Directors therefore receive no Health & Safety related incentives, instead with safety performance acting as a gateway to earn bonus.
 Pension Employees who joined the business before 2006 are members of a defined benefit scheme.
 Anyone joining the Group after that date is offered membership of a competitive defined contribution scheme.
 Life assurance cover is also provided.
 Directors are offered the same level of defined contribution benefits as all other employees.
 No Directors are members of the defined benefit scheme which is now closed to new members.